wpmark/admin-bar-user-switching/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Extends the excellent User Switching plugin by John Blackbourn by adding a User Switching link to the admin bar.
+Extends the excellent User Switching plugin by John Blackbourn by adding a User Switching to the admin bar for quick and easy user switching.

 == Description ==

-An admin bar “Switch to User” options is provided which on hover lists the users on the site which you can switch to.
-Best for sites with less than 20 users!
+An admin bar “Switch to User” option is provided which on hover provides a search box where you can query a user to switch to.
+The results are links to switch to that user.
+This plugin is great for when you are building sites for clients and it is beneficial to see the site as your logged in client see it.

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.
+To install the plugin:

-1. Upload `admin-bar-user-witching` to the `/wp-content/plugins/` directory
+1. Upload to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

-Nothing so far!
+**How do I switch to a user?**

+As with the User Switching plugin you can still use the "Switch To" link on the users overview page - nothing changes there.
+However the point of this plugin is that it gives you a Switch to User link in the WordPress admin bar.
+This reveals a search box where you can search for a users username.
+The results of this search are clickable to "Switch To" that user.

+**What can be entered into the username search box?**

+You can enter the exact username of a user or you can use wildcards to find a user e.g. *another* would find all users with the word another in their username.
+[See here for more information on wildcard searches](http://codex.wordpress.org/Class_Reference/WP_User_Query#Search_Parameters)

 == Screenshots ==

-N/A
+1. A Switch to user item is added to the WordPress admin bar to allow you to search for a user to switch to.

 == Changelog ==

+= 1.0 =
+* Make the Switch to User link reveals a user search box
+* Uses AJAX to populate the user switch to list which therefore makes the plugin more compatible for sites with lots of users.

 = 0.1 =
-Initial release.
+* Initial release.

 == Upgrade Notice ==
 Update through the WordPress admin as notified.